Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 One of the key factors of when the steelhead will enter the rivers, aside from the time of year, is water levels.

-But with big rains and snow melt comes high, and dirty water, and with dirty water, the steelhead can not see your flies.
-This means that anglers will need to wait 1 to 5 days before the rivers clear enough to fish.
+But with big rains and snow melt comes high and dirty water, and with dirty water, the steelhead can not see the flies.
+This means anglers must wait one to five days before the rivers clear enough to fish.

-The good thing with Ohio is that there are creeks that are very small to very large ranging from under 20 feet wide to rivers over 70 feet wide, and they rise and clear at different times.
+The good thing with Ohio is that there are small to very large creeks ranging from under 20 feet wide to rivers over 70 feet wide, and they rise and clear at different times.

-So while your favorite larger river, like the Grand River, might be high and muddy and will take 5 days to become fishable, a smaller creek or river nearby might be clear within 24 hours after a rain.
+So, while my favorite larger rivers, like the Grand River, might be high and muddy and will take five days to become fishable, a smaller creek or river nearby might be clear within 24 hours after a rain.

-It’s also equally important to know how to fish the rivers during fall, winter, and spring.
+Knowing how to fish the rivers during fall, winter, and spring is equally important.

-This also includes what flies to use and when to be on the water, as well as how to stay warm and comfortable.
+This also includes what flies to use, when to be on the water, and how to stay warm and comfortable.

 See these articles:

-Fly fishing for Ohio steelhead can be done using various methods like nymph fishing, euro-style nymphing, Spey fishing, and streamer fishing.
+Fly fishing can be done using various methods like nymph fishing, euro-style nymphing, Spey fishing, and streamer fishing.

-Knowing which method to use, having an effective setup, as well as using the right flies is important for the success of any steelhead fly fishing trip.
+Knowing which method to use, having an effective setup, as well as using the right flies are important for the success of any steelhead fly fishing trip.

 Indicator Nymphing

-Nymphing for steelhead is a very effective way for fly fishing Ohio steelhead (likely the most productive).
+Nymphing for steelhead is a very effective way to catch steelhead and likely the most productive fly fishing method.

-This fly fishing method involves suspending your fly below the surface, in a way that naturally imitates the food source of steelhead.
+This fly fishing method involves suspending a fly below the surface in a way that naturally imitates the food source of steelhead.
 This can be done using what is called an indicator.

-Indicator Nymphing as a fly fishing method is most effective for fly fishing sections of the river that are 3 feet to 12 feet deep, with the best water betwing 4 to 6 feet deep.
+Indicator Nymphing is effective in sections of the river that are 3 feet to 12 feet deep, with the best water between 4 to 6 feet deep.

-There are a lot of strike indicators on the market that will not just help you detect a bite from a fish, but improve your presentation and help you catch more fish.
-Using the right type of indicator is important even for a guy like me that has been indicator fishing for over 30 years.
+There are a lot of strike indicators on the market that will not just help detect a bite from a fish, but improve my presentation and help me and my clients catch more fish.
+Using the right type of indicator is important, even for a guy like me who has been indicator fishing for over 30 years.

-Remember, for most fly anglers, indicator nymphing if the most productive method, but ONLY if you do it correctly.
-If you are new to indicator fishing or want to know how the guide do it, check out my page Nymphing For Steelhead.
+Remember, for most fly anglers, indicator nymphing is the most productive method, but ONLY if they do it correctly.
+If you are new to indicator fishing or want to know how the guides do it, check out my page, Nymphing For Steelhead.

 We are lucky to have Gareth Thomas as one of our contributing Ohio river guides.

-Gareth runs Alley Grabs Guide Service In Ohio and says the best flies for fly fishing Ohio steelhead are natural colored fly patterns when the rivers are clear, and bright colors when the river are off-colored.
+Gareth, who runs Alley Grabs Guide Service in Ohio, says the best flies for Ohio steelhead are natural-colored fly patterns when the rivers are clear and bright colors when the rivers are off-colored.

-Some of Gareth’s favorites include yellow, white, and peach colors egg patterns, stonefly and mayfly nymphs, as well as white Zonker minnows.
+Some of Gareth’s favorites include yellow, white, and peach colored egg patterns, stonefly and mayfly nymphs, as well as white Zonker minnows.

 Most standard steelhead nymphs can work well for this fly fishing style, including worm patterns, flashy egg patterns, and woolly buggers.

-Other great flies for fly fishing Ohio Steelhead include Hare’s Ear, Caddis Larva, The Copper John, The San Juan Worm etc.
+Other great flies include Hare’s Ear, Caddis Larva, The Copper John, and The San Juan Worm.

-For more on flies for great lakes steelhead, See The 13 Best Steelhead Flies
+For more on flies for Great Lakes steelhead, See 19 Best Steelhead Flies.

 Euro Nymphing